janneliukkonen/google-scholar-results-counter-scraper/README.md

 ## How to use

-Modify the query_base to whatever you like to query, and then add machine algorithms you want to query to list
+Modify the QUERY_BASE and ALGORITHM_LIST to whatever you like to query.

 ## Troubleshooting